KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

         |-- Usages
 ```

 As this is an external table, cities can appear in multiple customer addresses.
 The information contained in an external table does not relate to the main statistical units (i.e. customers) but completes a descriptive variable (i.e. cities).
 Finally, the customer addresses refer the city information based on the zip-code, without the need to duplicate the information describing the cities.
-Here's the dictionnary file describing this relational data:
+Here's the dictionary file describing this relational data:

-!!! success "Snowfalke schemal with external table"
+!!! success "Snowflake schemal with external table"
     ```kdic
     Root Dictionary Customer (customer_id)
     {